A Ghost Story for Samhainn

 Thomas Calder, a lieutenant in the 1st Surreys, was sent back to England in autumn 1917 after being injured during the Battle of the Somme.
 He spent a week or so in a conventional military hospital in France, but his wounds were primarily psychic rather than physical, so he was sent back to England, and to Sandilands.

 One of the things Ravichandra insisted upon was that all patients should have single rooms, or at least share with only one other person.
 Accordingly, the old system of shared bunks (officers excepted, naturally) was abolished, and the large rooms of the old house were converted into a great number of small but pleasant single and double cubicles.
-This not only increased the comfort of the patients but also expanded the hospital’s capacity, so the Army were inclined to be pleased despite the expense.
-Ravichandra had made a rod for his own back in that he immediately found that the Army were sending him a great many more patients.
+This not only increased the comfort of the patients but also expanded the hospital’s capacity, so the Army was inclined to be pleased despite the expense.
+Ravichandra had made a rod for his own back in that he immediately found that he was being sent a great many more patients.

 Not only did Ravichandra find his staff and budget severely stretched, he soon found that space was running out.
 Calder was literally the last man to be sent to Sandilands before Ravichandra was forced to tell the Army that he could not possibly accept any more patients.
 Consequently, Calder was not put into a cubicle like the vast majority of the patients, but was billeted in a small attic room.
 It was the last remaining scrap of space usable for habitation.